 - FIN 7500: Financial Management of Health Service Organizations

-- URS 7010: Public Budgeting & Fiscal Management
+- MPA 7010: Public Budgeting & Fiscal Management

 - MGT 7030: Seminar in Human Resource Management